Online Learning: A Modern Introduction Using Convex Optimization: Application: Regret that Depends on the Variance of the Subgradients

-Consider of running Optimistic-FTRL on the linearized losses $\ell_t(\bx)=\langle \bg_t, \bx\rangle$.
-We can gain something out of the Optimistic-FTRL compared to plain FTRL if we are able to predict the next $\bg_t$.
+Consider running Optimistic-FTRL on the linearized losses $\ell_t(\bx)=\langle \bg_t, \bx\rangle$.
+We can gain something out of the Optimistic-FTRL compared to plain \ac{FTRL} if we can predict the next $\bg_t$.
 A simple possibility is to predict the average of the past values, $\bar{\bg}_t=\frac{1}{t-1}\sum_{i=1}^{t-1} \bg_i$.
-Indeed, from the first chapter, we know that such strategy is itself an online learning procedure!
-In particular, it corresponds to a Follow-The-Leader algorithm on the losses $\ell_t(\bx)=\|\bx-\bg_t\|_2^2$.
-Hence, from the strong convexity of this losses, we know that
+Indeed, from the first chapter, we know that such a strategy is itself an online learning procedure!
+In particular, it corresponds to a \ac{FTL} algorithm on the losses $\bx \mapsto \|\bx-\bg_t\|_2^2$.
+Hence, from the strong convexity of these losses and assuming $\|\bg_t\|_2\leq 1$, we know that

 This implies